 How to serve?

-- The Nigerian jollof rice is often served as a side dish for meats or fish.
-Often, the chicken or other kind of meat is already included in the dish.
+- Nigerian jollof rice is often served as a side dish for meat or fish.
+Often, chicken or other meat is already included in the dish.

-- It could also be served with fried plantains, with a dish called moi-moi, which is actually a Nigerian steamed bean pudding, with coleslaw or steamed vegetables.
+- It could also be served with fried plantains, a dish called moi-moi, which is actually a Nigerian steamed bean pudding, coleslaw, or steamed vegetables.

-- I ignored all these serving suggestions and served this side dish with some delicious Croatian Cevapci or Cevapcici, which are amazing grilled ground meat rolls.
+- I served it with some delicious Croatian Cevapci or Cevapcici, which are amazing grilled ground meat rolls.
 Fusion food, if I may say so, but such a great combination!

 Spicy Nigerian Jollof Rice